What is Hadoop Ecosystem?

 Now, in the Hadoop ecosystem, there comes Hive.
 It also sits on top of MapReduce and solves a similar type of problem like Pig, but it looks more like a SQL.
 So, Hive is a way of taking SQL queries and making the distributed data sitting on your file system somewhere look like a SQL database.
 It has a language known as Hive SQL.
 It is just a database in which you can connect to a shell client and ODBC (Open Database Connectivity) and execute SQL queries on the data that is stored on your Hadoop cluster even though it’s not really a relational database under the hood.
 If you’re familiar with SQL, Hive might be a very useful API or interface for you to use.

 Apache Ambari is the next in the Hadoop ecosystem which sits on top of everything and gives you a view of your cluster.
 It is basically an open-source administration tool responsible for tracking applications and keeping their status.
-It lets you visualize what runs on your cluster, what systems you’re using, and how much resources are being used.
+It lets you visualize what runs on your cluster, what systems you’re using, and how many resources are being used.
 So, Ambari lets you have a view into the actual state of your cluster in terms of the applications that are running on it.
 It can be considered as a management tool that will manage the monitors along with the health of several Hadoop clusters.

 Mesos isn’t really a part of Hadoop, but it’s included in the Hadoop ecosystem as it is an alternative to YARN.
 It is also a resource negotiator just like YARN.
 Mesos and YARN solve the same problem in different ways.
 The main difference between Mesos and YARN is in their scheduler.
-In Mesos, when a job comes in, a job request is sent to the Mesos master, and what Mesos does is it determines the resources that are available and it makes offers back.
+In Mesos, when a job comes in, a job request is sent to the Mesos master, and what Mesos does is determine the resources that are available and it makes offers back.
 These offers can be accepted or rejected.
 So, Mesos is another way of managing your resources in the cluster.

 What is Big Data Hadoop?
 Enroll in our Big Data Hadoop Training now and kick-start your career!

-Spark is the most interesting technology of this Hadoop ecosystem.
+Spark is the most interesting technology in this Hadoop ecosystem.
 It sits on the same level as MapReduce and right above Mesos to run queries on your data.
 It is mainly a real-time data processing engine developed in order to provide faster and easy-to-use analytics than MapReduce.
 Spark is extremely fast and is under a lot of active development.
 It is a very powerful technology as it uses the in-memory processing of data.
 If you want to efficiently and reliably process your data on the Hadoop cluster, you can use Spark for that.
 It can handle SQL queries, do Machine Learning across an entire cluster of information, handle streaming data, etc.

 Watch this video on Apache Spark Tutorial: